The Forum Discussion Group meets at 9 a.m. most Sundays from

 A typical program format consists of remarks by a guest speaker followed by a question-and-answer period.

 Forum is not intended to be a spiritual experience, though spiritual matters such as the soul of dogs occasionally appear on the schedule.
 The entire community is invited to attend Forum.
 Church membership or an enrollment is not a requirement – all that is needed is an interest in contemporary issues.
 A dollar in the coffee can on occasion is appreciated, however.
-Just show up – you’ll be an immediate Forum member.
+Just show up – you’ll be an immediate Forum participant.

 George Frissell presented on “Religion and Regalia” at Forum on May 8, 2016.